LSSTDESC/CCL/README.md

 * in our [wiki](https://github.com/LSSTDESC/CCL/wiki) for a description of benchmarks and known installation issues,
 * in the `CCL` [readthedocs page](https://readthedocs.org/projects/ccl/) for the `python` routines,
 * by calling `help(function name)` from within `python`, and
-* in the doxygen docs contained in the `doc` folder within the repository for the C routines.
 * There are also multiple examples in C, python and jupyter notebooks available in the `examples` folder.

 ## TLDR